 All historic road and bridges that could potentially be impacted by federally-funded MDT projects were treated under the department's Historic Roads and Bridges Programmatic Agreement (PA).
-The agreement, implemented in February 2007, defines how the MDT treats National Register-eligible historic roads and bridges (Appendix 1).
-The PA was developed as a management tool for the MDT to administer these historic resources.
-It makes provisions for the Adopt-A-Bridge program, Historic Bridge Rehabilitation Program,1 Historic Road Program,2 and requires that the MDT consider rehabilitation of all National Register-eligible bridges rather than replacement during the planning phase of MDT bridge projects.
+The agreement, implemented in February 2007, defines how the MDT treats National Register-eligible historic roads and bridges and streamlines the Section 106 process in regards to those historic properties (Appendix 1).
+The MDT developed the PA as a management tool to administer these historic resources.
+It makes provisions for the Adopt-A-Bridge program, Historic Bridge Rehabilitation Program,3 Historic Road Program,4 and requires that the MDT consider rehabilitation of all National Register-eligible bridges rather than replacement during the planning phase of MDT bridge projects.
 The agreement also delineates the process by which the MDT mitigates impacts to historic bridges.